andrew-hossack/dash-tools/README.md

    dashtools heroku --update
    ```

-> Read [Tutorial - Making Changes and Deploying to Heroku](docs/Configuring-Your-App.md) for more details

 ### B. Create an App with Local CSV sheet

 A common use for Dash is to display CSV data that is located inside the project folder.
 For this, you can use the CSV DashTools template to create a project with CSV data.